sergiodxa/sergiodxa.com/content/tutorials/access-loaders-data-in-remix.md

 }
 ```

-So I only use Outlet context to pass values that didn't come from a loader, like this state or even a callback.
+So I only use the Outlet context to pass values that didn't come from a loader, like this state or even a callback.